SmartDataAnalytics/KEEN-Model-Zoo/bioinformatics/ComPath/readme.rst

 Reactome, and WikiPathways.
 To map equivalences and hierarchies of biological pathways, the *equivalentTo* and *isPartOf* relationship were introduced.

-Following figure shows the hierarchies between pathways:
+Following figure shows hierarchies between pathways:

 .. image:: figures/compath_example.png